nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Cons: Requires large changes to the attributes and purpose of CommandResult.

 * **Option 2 (current choice):** Store data in model and access using logic
-    * Pros: Minimal changes to commandResult structure are necessary.
+    * Pros: Minimal changes to CommandResult structure are necessary.
     * Cons: Additional calls to logic and model are needed to get the required information.